unipartdigital/workflows_engine/docs/source/primitives.rst

 ##########

 Components are screen elements to be interacted with and viewed by the user.
 Components are split into two parts: the base component and the component look up.
 The base component is extracted into :ref:`components key <basic_structure>` in the workflow, this is then used by the component look up.
 As such, components with the same name are required to have the same values, otherwise an error is thrown.
 As with task components, these have preconditions which dictate if they are shown.
+CSS style attribute parsable string to JSON, used to change styling of different components

 Schema
 ******